shakes76/PatternAnalysis-2024/recognition/siamese-classifier-47044232/README.md

 ## Usage
 Before running any scripts please ensure the directories in `config.py` are present or changed.
 This includes:
-- `DATAPATH`: The path to dataset mentioned in [The Dataset](#the-dataset).
+- `DATAPATH`: The path to the dataset mentioned in [The Dataset](#the-dataset).
-- `MODELPATH`: The path to where trained models should be saved.
+- `MODELPATH`: The path to where the trained models should be saved.
-- `IMAGEPATH`: The path to where plots and other images should be stored from training.
+- `IMAGEPATH`: The path to where the plots and other images should be stored from training.

-Also, ensure all dependencies listed in [Dependencies](#dependencies) are installed.\
+Also, ensure all dependencies listed in [Dependencies](#dependencies) are installed.
-For this, conda is recommended for installing dependencies as it will ensure that there are no dependency erros.

 To perform training run the following:
 ```